skip to log on skip to main content

 The difference in the repairs is only paid up to the applicable policy limits.

-You may not need to pay an excess if your insurer consider you not at fault for the accident, and you can provide the name and residential address of the person who is at fault.
+You may not need to pay an excess if your insurer considers you not at fault for the accident, and you can provide the name and residential address of the person who is at fault.

 The person who is at fault in a car accident is generally required to cover the other person's costs – including repairs, towing fees and replacement hire car costs.
 If the person at fault doesn't have car insurance, they typically need to pay the other person's costs out of their own pocket.